-Executive search firm is something that affects every business and every level of management.
-The ability to recruit great talent is key to the ultimate success, or failure, of a business.
-Companies will use executive search firm so that they do not have to sort through, possibly, hundreds of applications for a job.
+An Executive search firm is something that affects every business and every level of management.
+The ability to recruit great talent is key to the ultimate success or failure of a business.
+Companies will use executive search firms so that they do not have to sort through possibly hundreds of applications for a job.
 These days, there are more people applying for the same position and companies do not have the time to sift through that many applications.
 They will therefore hire a recruitment agency to take care of this part of the process and to whittle the number of candidates down to a manageable level.
-Business owners and executives do not have the time and in many cases, do not have the skills to find the perfect candidates, so outsourcing to an executive search firm will be the best solution.
+Business owners and executives do not have the time and in many cases do not have the skills to find the perfect candidate, so outsourcing to an executive search firm will be the best solution.

 There are eight scenarios when investing in a search firm is a good idea.
 These eight scenarios are common cases for when it makes sense to hire help.